ff13dfly/W3OS/APIs/exchange/README.md

                     },
                     ...         //iNFT is combined by pieces
                 ]
+            version:"VERSTION",     //iNFT template
+            auth:["AUTH_NAME"]      //auth name list
+        }
+    ```

+- One single png file is used as resource to mint the NFT, the format of NFT will be write to as **raw** on Anchor data.

+    ```Javascript
+        //instance of an iNFT
+        {
+            name:"iNFT_Name",
+            raw:{
+                source:"Alink_Of_Image",            //for example, "anchor://flamingo/23412"
+                template:"Alink_Of_Template",       //for example, "anchor://colorful/23445"
                 stamp:[         //This is used to confirm the timestamp of iNFT {
                         network:"btc",